quiverjs/quiverjs/README.md

 Quiver.js
 =========

-Quiver is a middleware-based component framework for developing modular [Node.js](http://nodejs.org/) applications.
+Quiver is a component framework for creating composable and easy to use [Node.js](http://nodejs.org/) applications.

 ## Architecture